zach-cloud/JAST/README.md

 This is a multi-purpose and open-source tool for modifying JASS Script files.

+### Download

+If you just want to download the current release, go here: https://www.hiveworkshop.com/threads/jast-1-1-1.325057/#resource-89811

 ### Features

 - Code merging: given two war3map.j files, logically merges them together to contain the functionality of both.